tim-hub/Python-Sudoku/README.md

+#Python Sudoku

+#Generator `Cloned From Tyler`

 Generates a valid sudoku board:

-Execute sudoku-generator.py and it will be printed to stdout.
+Execute tylerGen.py and it will be printed to stdout.

 Example board generation: